-Workshops are in small groups and give step-by-step tuition in various bookbinding and conservation techniques, and (unless otherwise stated) are held at the studio in Oxfordshire and run from 9:30am to 4:30pm.
+Workshops are in small groups and give step-by-step tuition in various bookbinding and conservation techniques, and (unless otherwise stated) are held at the studio in Oxfordshire, and run from 9:30am to 4:30pm.
 Tea/coffee, handouts and materials are included in the fee unless otherwise specified.
-Also listed here are various upcoming workshops/talks/lectures for other institutions.
+Also listed here are various upcoming workshops/talks/lectures Arthur is giving for other institutions.

 To check availability and for booking please email: email@example.com

-Sewing a late-medieval Gothic binding, a workshop for the Society of Bookbinders – Birmingham region, 11th November The key structural features of Gothic bindings are the rounded spine and the strong sewing supports laced into the outer face of shaped wooden boards.
+Sewing a late-medieval Gothic binding, a two-day workshop for the Society of Bookbinders – Western region, 21st-22nd April 2018.
+The key structural features of Gothic bindings are the rounded spine and the strong sewing supports laced into the outer face of shaped wooden boards.
 Gothic bindings were produced in Europe between the 14th and 17th centuries, a period which saw the introduction of the printing press, and a dramatic increase in output.
 Commercial workshops now overshadowed monastic production and standards of binding started to alter accordingly.
 However, books were still hand sewn and bound between wooden boards, and relied on strong materials and a well-balanced structure rather than excessive glue.

-Introduction to bookbinding, 3rd Feb 2018, £95.
-Tutor: Arthur Green.
+Introduction to bookbinding, 23rd June 2018, £95.
 A fun and informative day which will introduce the subject of bookbinding including tools & materials, terminology and a bit of the history too.
 You will get to make a simple single-section binding and have a go at hand printing a label.
 Suitable for all levels with no prior experience required.